ljjTYJR/PapersReading/ReadPaper.md

   >
   > [[url]]() [[pdf]](./papers/Teach-Repeat-Replan A Complete and Robust System for Aggressive Flight in Complex Environments.pdf)

-- **The Auto-Complete Graph: Merging and MutualCorrection of Sensor and Prior Maps for SLAM**

-  > Mielle, Malcolm, Martin Magnusson, and Achim J. Lilienthal.
-"The auto-complete graph: Merging and mutual correction of sensor and prior maps for SLAM."
-Robotics 8.2 (2019): 40.
-  >
-  > [[url]](https://cloud.oru.se/apps/files/?dir=/Shuo%20Sun/initial%20reading%20list/3.2%20heterogeneous%20maps&fileid=29343307#pdfviewer) [[pdf]](./papers/The Auto-Complete Graph Merging and MutualCorrection of Sensor and Prior Maps for SLAM.pdf)

 - **Normal distributions transform occupancy maps: Application to large-scale online 3D mapping**

   > Saarinen, Jari, et al. "Normal distributions transform occupancy maps: Application to large-scale online 3D mapping." *2013 ieee international conference on robotics and automation*.
 IEEE, 2013.